Medical Tourism Statistics & Facts

 - History of healthcare innovation and achievement

-- Successful adoption of best practices and cutting-edge medical technology
+- Successful adoption of best practices and state-of-the-art medical technology

 - Availability of internationally-trained, experienced medical staff